 Areas of Study:

-The JEP (Japan Experience Program) Kyoto is a combination of Asian studies and Japanese language courses and offers Japanese language courses from beginners to advanced with electives offered in both English and Japanese.
-Students who meet the language requirements and get permission from the professor may also enroll in regular classes offered in Japanese from the faculties as well.
+Students who meet the language requirements and get permission from the professor may be able to enroll in regular courses offered in Japanese from the faculties as well.

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.
 Ryukoku has a cost of living estimate on their website.